-In addition to the human impact, the spread of Coronavirus (COVID-19) continues to affect global businesses and may lead to further and/or continued lockdowns, trade wars and turbulence in different currencies.
-The Group's outlook for 2021 may be further impacted by the Coronavirus outbreak, which continues to cause uncertainty.
+In addition to the human impact, the spread of Coronavirus (COVID-19) continues to affect global businesses and cause uncertainty.
 The freight rail market may experience reduced demand stemming from the effects of COVID-19.
-The Company cannot predict the full impact of COVID-19 on its markets, business or prospects although they may be materially adversely impacted by the rapidly evolving situation.
+The Company cannot predict the full impact of COVID-19 on its markets, business or prospects although they may be materially adversely impacted by the evolving situation.
 In addition, the appearance of new pandemics or other dangerous illnesses could seriously affect the global and local business environment and lead to negative consequences for Group's business.
 Significant levels of COVID-19 illness in the Group or its key clients could interfere with stability of Group's operations.